MRI students learn from an instructor in a mobile MRI unit.

 MAGNETIC RESONANCE IMAGING ADMISSIONS

-The MRI Admission Packet is a tool that will help you determine if you are ready to apply to the program.
-If you have not yet completed the admissions requirements on the checklist and would like to begin completing those requirements at KCC, please submit a general application and select Magnetic Resonance Imaging as your academic program.
+The Magnetic Resonance Imaging (MRI) Admission Packet (linked below) is a tool that will help you determine if you are ready to apply to KCC’s MRI program.
+If you have not yet completed the admissions requirements on the checklist and would like to begin completing those requirements at KCC, please submit a general KCC application and select Magnetic Resonance Imaging as your academic program.

-Students who have completed and/or submitted all of the necessary MRI Program admission requirements will be able to complete and submit the application for the Summer 2023 MRI Program beginning in November.
+Students who have completed and/or submitted all the necessary MRI Program admission requirements will be able to complete and submit the MRI application.

 Want More Information?